 The European Union’s new regulatory framework for data protection laws, the General Data Protection Regulation (GDPR), became enforceable on 25 May, 2018.
 Under GDPR, organisations have new obligations to improve the security and privacy practices for the personal data they collect and use.
 With these new obligations comes the potential for heavier fines and penalties.
 Fortunately, Amazon Web Services (AWS) can help guide your organisation toward compliance under the new requirements.
 Take advantage of our services, resources, and experts as you navigate these changes.

 Published Date: Jun 19, 2019

 The EU’s General Data Protection Regulation (GDPR) became enforceable on May 25, 2018, and privacy laws and regulations around the globe continue to evolve and expand.

 Most organizations have invested, and continue to invest, in people, processes, technology, and policies to meet customer privacy requirements and avoid significant fines and other penalties.
 In addition, data breaches continue to expose the personal information of millions of people, and organizations are concerned about the products they buy, services they use, people they employ, and with whom they partner and do business with generally.

 Marketers are using more location data than ever, but consumer privacy concerns and an evolving regulatory landscape have raised new challenges.
-There is a need for more consideration and transparency about collecting and using geolocation.
+There is a need for more consideration and transparency about around collecting and using geolocation data.

 Watch this webinar to learn about: